I run my own company

 Do you want to settle an official matter?
 At biznes.gov.pl you can find out what regulations govern contacts with administration and how to deal with official matters quickly.
 See for more information.

 If you do not agree with the decision of particular authority in your case or this authority does not respond to your requests, you have the right to lodge an appeal or complaint for failure to act.
 In order to find out about the appeal procedure at each stage and how to write a complaint for failure to act go to section Disputes with administrative bodies.

 Suspension and resumption of economic activity

-If for some reason you consider suspension or closing business activity— read the information in section Suspension and the resumption of activities.
+If for some reason you consider suspension or closing business activity - read the information in the section Suspension and the resumption of activity.
 You will find out how to carry out this process and also whether it is worth closing or suspending it or is it better to suspend it and wait for the further course of events.
-You should be aware that the amended Act on freedom of economic activity entering into force in a few months, introduces, inter alia, a mechanism for automatic removal of entrepreneurs from the CEIDG, in the case of non-submission of the application for resumption.
-More information can be found here.
+If you do not submit the application for resumption in due time, you may be automatically removed from register of entrepreneurs.
+More information.

 Perhaps you are planning to establish contact with foreign partner.
 More information on foreign trade can be found here.

 Marketing and promotion